Jennifer Irons is an award-winning choreographer, performer, producer, and facilitator.

-Originally from Canada and now based in London, she is an award-winning independent artist and project manager who works internationally in creating, facilitating and producing works that have engagement at their heart.
-Jennifer’s interest is in the experience of art rather than the parameters of it and she seeks projects that engage audiences through participation and inclusivity through practice.
+Originally from Yukon Territory, Canada and now based in the UK she is an independent artist and project manager who works internationally in creating, facilitating and producing works that have engagement at their heart.
+Her interest lies in the experience of art rather than the parameters of it and she seeks projects that engage audiences through participation and inclusivity through practice.

-Jennifer is also the Artistic Director of ironINC; a collaborative dance and physical theatre company.
+Jennifer is the Artistic Director of ironINC; a collaborative dance and physical theatre company.
 Founded in 2005, they create work based on the humorous and sometimes not so humorous aspects of human interaction.
-They have performed in such varied venues as Rich Mix (2011), Avallon Arts Festivals (2010), The Big Chill Festival (2006), The Big Dance at British Library (2006) and the Theatre Museum in Covent Garden (2007).

-In 2009, she founded the arts for social development strand of ironINC, called ironINC in Africa.
+In 2009, she founded the cultural exchange and arts for social development program ironINC in Africa.

-In addition to her own work, Jennifer is a commissioned choreographer for several other organisations in the commercial, arts and voluntary sectors and she has led professional and arts for social development projects in the UK, Europe, Africa, USA and South Pacific.
+In addition to her own work, Jennifer is a commissioned choreographer for several other organisations in the commercial, arts and voluntary sectors and she has led professional and arts for social development projects in the UK, Europe, Africa, Middle East, USA, Canada and the South Pacific.

 Awards and Nominations:

 Nomination: Turner Prize for Art – These associations by Tino Sehgal at Tate Modern – 2012 (performer/participant)

 Award: Best Choregraphy – UK Music Video Awards for Wave Machines’ Keep The Lights On (2011) – Choreographer